Legendrian singular links and singular connected sums: A hierarchy of invariants

 Now suppose that there is a contact isotopy $\phi$ between $L_1$ and $L_2$.
 Since the marking is equivariant under $\phi$, the link component $\mathcal{R}(\gamma)$ of $\mathcal{R}(L_1)$ should map to the link component $\mathcal{R}(\phi(\gamma))$ of $\mathcal{R}(L_2)$.
 In other words, if there is no contact isotopy between $\mathcal{R}(L_1)$ and $\mathcal{R}(L_2)$ sending $\mathcal{R}(\gamma)$ to $\mathcal{R}(\phi(\gamma))$ then $L_1$ is different from $L_2$ in $\LSK$.

-Hence the obstructions obtained in this way are related with more intrinsic structures of Legendrian or smooth link types, such as, {\em switchability} and {\em invertibility} for both smooth and Legendrian links.
+Hence the obstructions obtained in this way are related with more intrinsic structures of Legendrian or smooth link types, such as, {\em topological non-switchability} (Example~1), {\em Legendrian non-switchability} (Example~2), and {\em Legendrian non-invertibility} (Example~3).

 \begin{ex}[Topological non-switchability] Let $L\in\LK$ be a Legendrian knot with $\|L\|$ different from the unknot, and $L_{1}, L_{2}$ be Legendrian singular knots of degree 1 with $p\in\P(L_{1})$, $q\in\P(L_{2})$ as in Figure~\ref{fig:pmsingstab}.
 One can directly check that $\|L_1\|=\|L_2\|$ in $\SK$ and furthermore $\mathcal{R}(L_1)=\mathcal{R}(L_2)$ in $\LK$.